sumowll/BD4H-Bootcamp/web/spark-basic.md

                                  }.reduceByKey(_+_)
 ```

 The RDD returned by `filter` contains those records associated with payment.
-Each item is then transformed to a key-value pair `(patient-id, amount)` with `map`.
+Each item is then transformed to a key-value pair `(patient-id, value)` with `map`.
 Because each patient can have multiple payments, we need to use `reduceByKey` to sum up the payments for each patient.
-Here in this example, `patient-id` will be key, and `amount` be value to aggregate.
+Here in this example, `patient-id` will be the key, and `value` will be the value to be aggregated.

 We can then show the top-3 patients with the highest payment using `sortBy` first.

 ```scala
 scala> payments.sortBy(_._2, false).take(3).foreach(println)